 Why are secondary keywords important for your SEO?

 - Rank faster.
 To be realistic, you're not going to rank for a primary keyword right off the bat.
 So by targeting less competitive terms, you can start to see results from your SEO efforts much quicker.
 As you build up your authority and rank for more secondary keywords, you'll eventually be able to have a shot at ranking for primary keywords as well.
+For instance, we’ve helped UXCam increase their organic traffic by 400% and rank better among their target audience’s search queries through high-performing keywords.
+This included creating content around exact match keywords and secondary keywords.

 - Learn more about your audience.
 Secondary keywords are also a great way to fine-tune your SEO strategy.
 Once you've started to rank for some secondary keywords, you can use them to get a better understanding of what your audience is looking for and what kinds of terms they respond to.
 Then you can use that information to better target your primary keywords.